everymind/everymind.github.io/index.md

 <h2>How can we find the answers? </h2>

 <p>Studying brains is a challenge best met with many tools.
-We want to collaborate with not only professional science researchers, but also <b>artists, engineers, teachers, historians, clinicians, animal trainers, chefs, philosophers, parents, and children.</b> We believe that no one knows everything and that everyone knows something, and great value lies in sharing our experiences with each other in respectful and open dialogue.
+We want to collaborate with not only professional science researchers, but also <b>artists, engineers, teachers, historians, clinicians, animal trainers, chefs, philosophers, parents, and children.</b> We believe that no one knows everything and that everyone knows something, and great value lies in sharing our experiences with each other in respectful and open dialogue. <br/><br/>

+We call this way of doing science a <b>massively multiplayer online scientific collaboration, or "MMOSC"</b>. <br/><br/>

 To learn more, check out our featured projects below! <br/><br/><br/></p>

 <h1> Featured Projects </h1>